 PURPOSE OF JOB CLASS (NATURE OF WORK)

-In the Board of Education and Services for the Blind this class is accountable for providing specialized evaluation and teaching services of the blind and visually impaired clients with an emphasis on providing independent living skills.
+In the Department of Aging and Disability Services, Board of Education and Services for the Blind this class is accountable for providing specialized evaluation and teaching services of the blind and visually impaired clients with an emphasis on providing independent living skills.

 Works under the general supervision of an employee of higher grade.